 Here at Lifetones, we spend a lot of time researching the effects that uric acid has on the body and sharing that information with you.
 However, we've found that it can be difficult to understand some of the basic jargon that surrounds the concept of uric acid.

 Uric acid exists because the body breaks down purines in foods and converts them into a natural waste byproduct.
-Too much of this uric acid in the body can crystallize, causing gout, joint pain, fibromyalgia, and muscle pain.
+Too much of this uric acid in the body can crystallize, causing joint and muscle pain, gout, and fibromyalgia.

-However, there are still plenty of low purine options out there for us to enjoy!
-Most veggies, nearly all fruits, and the majority of grain products are low in purines.
-So are all low-fat dairy products, and just about all non-alcoholic drinks.
+Most vegetables, nearly all fruits, and the majority of grain products are low in purines, as well as low-fat dairy products and just about all non-alcoholic drinks.

-To add even more confusion to the concept of purines: fatty products may be low in purines on-paper, but they also make it harder for your body to digest foods.
+Some fatty foods, like a lot of dairy products, may be low in purines on paper, but they can make it hard for your body to digest food.
 Fatty diets have been linked to increased uric acid in the body because the body cannot completely digest and get rid of these products effectively.

-On top of these factors, stress, poor sleeping habits, and not exercising enough all contribute to higher levels of uric acid in the body.
+On top of these factors, stress, poor sleeping habits, and not enough exercise can also contribute to higher levels of uric acid in the body.

-If you are curious about some specific food options that are great for managing purines in your body, we'd recommend reading Antioxidant Foods: Health Benefit or Hype?
+If you are curious about some specific food options that are great for managing purines in your body, I'd recommend reading Antioxidant Foods: Health Benefit or Hype?